marcosmcb/housing-dataset-geospatial-analysis/scripts/cleaning/DataCleaning-HousingDataset.md

 -   **daftShortcode**: This code is another ID-like property which is used for managing data within the property website database.

+-   **ber_code**: BER stands for Building Energy Rating and the BER Code is simply the ID of the certificate that the house was given.

+-   **url_link**: It provides the URL of the house listing and, it should be removed as it doesn’t impact the analysis.

--   **publishDate**: This attribute contains infnormation about the date of the property listing and it will not be taken into consideration in this study.
+-   **publishDate**: This attribute contains information about the date of the property listing, and it will not be taken into consideration in this study.

--   **location**: It would be a useful attribute to be kept, however, this information is also present in the title column (which is, in fact, the address of the property)
+-   **location**: It is a useful attribute to be kept, however, this information is also present in the title column (which is, in fact, the address of the property)

 -   **propertySize**: Similar to the *location* attribute, *propertySize* is already captured by another attribute: